bonzupii/AlienRaid/README.md

 ### To run the game in linux, open a terminal and cd into the game directory, then run:

+Make sure you have python3-pip, libsdl2-dev and libpython3-dev and all dependencies for these packages installed.

-run "pip3 install tcod" to install libtcod
+Run "pip3 install tcod" to install libtcod

+### If you're using ubuntu, debian or a linux distribution based on one of these distros that uses the apt package management system, simply run the "installdeps-apt.sh" script included with this package to automatically install libtcod and all of its dependencies.

 Then to launch the game run